getsumio/getsum/README.md

 https://www.youtube.com/watch?v=7f2hMyI38Lo .

  Addons just validates checksum so they are informative, even it is valid still you need to download file.
+If you use self signed/untrusted certificate on server still you need to convince browser to allow this certificate